>

 These amendments to the Competition Act include significant increases to the civil and criminal penalties under the Competition Act, new employment related wage-fixing and no-poaching offences, new prohibitions against drip pricing and expansion of private rights of access to the Competition Tribunal for abuse of dominance under section 79, among other things.

-Most of the amendments came into force on June 23, 2022, while the amendments to the conspiracy provision (including new wage-fixing and no-poaching offences and increased criminal fines) came into force on June 23, 2023, which was a one-year transitional period intended to allow companies to adjust for the criminal conspiracy-related changes.
+Most of these Bill C-19 amendments came into force on June 23, 2022.
+However, the amendments to the conspiracy provision (including new wage-fixing and no-poaching offences and increased criminal fines) came into force on June 23, 2023 (a one-year transitional period intended to allow companies and other organizations to adjust for the criminal conspiracy-related changes).

-These amendments, together with those enacted in December 2023 and June 2024 (Bill C-56 and Bill C-59), increase the potential competition law risk for companies, trade and professional associations and other entities, particularly those without credible and effective competition law compliance programs and that have not reviewed their business practices to reflect Canada’s new competition laws.
+These Bill C-19 amendments, together with those enacted in December 2023 and June 2024 (Bill C-56 and Bill C-59 – discussed above) increase the potential competition law risk for companies, trade and professional associations and other types of organizations, particularly those without credible and effective competition law compliance programs and that have not reviewed their business practices to reflect Canada’s new competition laws.

-For more information about the June 2022 Competition Act amendments, see: Sweeping Canadian Competition Act Amendments Passed.
+For more information about the June 2022 Competition Act amendments under Bill C-19, see: Sweeping Canadian Competition Act Amendments Passed.

 2009